DOMjudge/domjudge/doc/manual/import.rst

 The first line should contain ``File_Version	2`` (tab-separated).
 Each of the following lines must contain the following elements separated by tabs:

-- the team ID
+- the (integer) team ID.
+Must be unique
 - an external ID, e.g. from the ICPC CMS, may be empty
-- the category ID
+- the category ID this team belomgs to
-- the team name
+- the team name as used on the web inteface
-- the institution name
+- the institution name as used on the scoreboard
-- the institution short name
+- the institution short name as used in the jury interface and certain exports
 - a country code in form of ISO 3166-1 alpha-3
 - an external institution ID, e.g. from the ICPC CMS, may be empty